dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    minimum/maximum are accounted for; Purple progress bars are used to show percentage out of the current total, or amount compared to the highest value in a list of recipes/ingredients.

+Micronutrients
+   All Australian standard nutritional data is stored (e.g. sodium and saturated fat) but not everything is shown in all views by default.
+   There was support for micronutrients such as individual amino acids which was removed as part of a DB schema change but this is planned to be readded in a more stable way (see roadmap for details).

 Installation